 If you are planning on taking the tram more than once a day and plan on seeing 2 museums or more (of those included) then getting the city card is probably a good idea

-The best place to stay in Amsterdam for a weekend break
+The best place to stay in Amsterdam for a spring weekend

 Amsterdam city center is pretty compact and, in general, once you stay inside the canal ring, you know you are in a convenient location for sightseeing.